Hajj Guide: Step By Step Guide To Performing Hajj

 May 24, 2024

 The month of Dhul Hijjah brings one of the most significant events of the Islamic Year – Hajj.
-The Hajj is one of the five pillars of Islam and Muslims from all over the world gather in Makkah to offer this obligation.
-Here is an overview of what is Hajj and everything you need to know along with a comprehensive Hajj guide.
+The Hajj is one of the five pillars of Islam, and Muslims from all over the world gather in Makkah to fulfill this obligation.
+Here is an overview of what is Hajj and everything you need to know, along with a comprehensive Hajj guide.

 What is Hajj?

-Hajj is the sacred pilgrimage obligated on the Muslims who are Sahib-e-Nisab to be performed at least once in the lifetime.
-For everyone looking to what is Hajj, it is that time of the year when Muslims gather in Makkah, Saudi Arabia to worship and garner immense rewards through every ritual performed according to Hajj Guide.
+Hajj is the sacred pilgrimage obligated on Muslims who are Sahib-e-Nisab to be performed at least once in their lifetime.
+For everyone looking to understand what is Hajj, it is that time of the year when Muslims gather in Makkah, Saudi Arabia, to worship and garner immense rewards through every ritual performed according to the Hajj Guide.

-Hajj begins on every 8th Dhul Hijjah and spans until 4 or 6 days depending on when the moon is sighted for the 12th month of Islamic calendar.
-Muslims frok all over the world come to perform Hajj following Sunnah of Prophet Ibrahim (AS).
+Hajj begins on every 8th Dhul Hijjah and spans until 4 or 6 days, depending on when the moon is sighted for the 12th month of the Islamic calendar.
+Muslims from all over the world come to perform Hajj, following the Sunnah of Prophet Ibrahim (AS).
 This is the reason why is Hajj important to a Muslim.

 Interesting Facts About Hajj

-As we get to know what is Hajj, there are some of the interesting facts about Hajj as well we as a Muslims should have on finger tips:
+As we get to know what is Hajj, there are some interesting facts about Hajj that we as Muslims should have at our fingertips:

-Now with a handful of information about what is Hajj, it’s time to take a look at Hajj Guide.
-You can also download hajj guide PDF for better access while performing this obligation.
+Now with a handful of information about what is Hajj, it’s time to take a look at the Hajj Guide.
+You can also download the Hajj guide PDF for better access while performing this obligation.

 Step 1: Niyyah and Preparation